dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 ----------------------------

-The definition of the Dylan library is not changed with the addition of the Threads library.
+The definition of the Dylan library is not changed with the addition of the Threads module.
 The implementation ensures that all hidden global state (such as the symbol table and any generic function caches) is implicitly synchronized.
 Those functions in the Dylan library which are defined to modify the state of objects are not defined to provide